anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

      the EST-specific parts of that specification do not apply.
 -->

-Despite of the above generalizations to the enrollment phase, the final step of BRSKI, namely the enrollment status telemetry, is kept as it is.
+Despite the above generalizations to the enrollment phase, the final step of BRSKI, namely the enrollment status telemetry, is kept as it is.

 The following list describes the components provided by